RuleGo RuleGo

 3

-If you wish to execute a function once after the completion of rule chain processing, you can use the following method:
+If you want to execute a callback function once after the rule chain processing is complete, you can use the following method:

 ruleEngine.OnMsg(msg, types.WithOnAllNodeCompleted(func() {